MandeepLamba/AMS/README.md

 Attendance Management System

 Langauge: Java
-Database: SQLite
+Database: Firebase Realtime Database

-It is an Offline application to help managing attendence.
+It is an Android application to help in managing attendence.